GwendolineRodriguez/AngularStyleGuide/README.md

 # Angular Style Guide
-This is a simple style guide to use with Angular with a html/typescript/css/markdown viewer [ngx-markdown](https://www.npmjs.com/package/ngx-markdown)
+This is a simple style guide to use with Angular with a document viewer [ngx-markdown](https://www.npmjs.com/package/ngx-markdown)
+It can read html, typescript, css, markdown and many more.
 <br/>
 <p align="center">
 <br/><br/>